What's in our Corona Virus Info section:

 NHS 111 Online Assessment - General NHS advice about coronavirus (COVID-19) and what to do next if you think you have symptoms.

 For a good idea of what symptoms to look out for check out this BBC explainer on how to know if you have coronavirus.
+Also, the IFH (International Forum on Home Hygiene) has detailed guidance on hygiene measures which will best protect you from getting infected, and stop those who become infected from spreading their infection to others.

 Please assume for now that physical, in-person events are cancelled - we are removing them as quickly as we can!